Anna Jagiellon: Childhood

-were the Polish King and Queen, Sigismund I the Old and Bona Sforza.
+were the King Sigismund I the Old and Queen Bona Sforza.
 She spent most of her childhood in Kraków with her sisters Sophia and Catherine.

-From June 1533 to November 1536 and from April 1540 to June 1542, the younger sisters were left alone in Kraków while the rest of the family was in Lithuania.
+From June 1533 to November 1536 and from April 1540 to June 1542, the younger sisters were left alone in Kraków while the rest of the family was in Grand Duchy of Lithuania.
 That meant that the three sisters grew closer, but were more distant from their elder brother Sigismund Augustus.

 Like all her siblings, Anna received a good education.
 She was well-versed in architecture and finances, as well as fluent in Italian and Latin.
-In her free time, she embroidered and sewed beautiful tapestries (many of her works survived to this day), played chess and dice, and was involved in works of charity.
+In her free time, she embroidered and sewed beautiful tapestries (many of which survive), played chess and dice, and was involved in works of charity.

 Marriage proposals

-The issue of marriage of the youngest three Jagiellon sisters was neglected by both their parents.
-Only after their father's death in 1548, the first serious candidate to husband emerged – Albert Alcibiades, Margrave of Brandenburg-Kulmbach, but he was a Hohenzollern and a Protestant, had debts and a bad temper.
-In summer 1548, after a conflict with King Sigismund II Augustus over his secret marriage with Barbara Radziwiłł, Queen Mother Bona and her unmarried daughters moved to Mazovia, mainly Warsaw and Ujazdów Castle.
+Both their parents neglected the issue of the marriage of the youngest three Jagiellon sisters.
+Only after their father's death in 1548, the first serious candidate for a husband emerged – Albert Alcibiades, Margrave of Brandenburg-Kulmbach, but he was a Hohenzollern and a Protestant, had debts and a bad temper.
+In the summer of 1548, after a conflict with King Sigismund II Augustus over his secret marriage with Barbara Radziwiłł, Queen Mother Bona and her unmarried daughters moved to Mazovia, mainly Warsaw and Ujazdów Castle.
 In 1550, Bona attempted to negotiate marriage with Charles Victor or Philip, sons of Henry V, Duke of Brunswick-Lüneburg, or Prince Ernest of Bavaria.
 After a family meeting in May 1552 in Płock, Sigismund II Augustus considered marrying his sisters to King Gustav I of Sweden, Dukes John Frederick II and Johann Wilhelm of Saxony, and Duke John Albert I of Mecklenburg, but lacked resolve and consistency.
 In January 1556, Bona managed to arrange a marriage for Sophia.
 A month later, Bona departed to her native Italy, leaving her two unmarried daughters alone in Warsaw.